shouguicai/SCFNN/Oral Presentation/presentation draft.md

 Here, a three layer model (input layer L1, hidden layer L2 and output layer L3) is used to construct the FNN.
 The input layer L1 is comprised of D input variables x.
 The output y is discrete [dɪˈskrit] corresponding [.kɔrə'spɑndɪŋ] to the estimated source range.

-To make the processing independent of the complex source spectra, the received array pressure is transformed to a normalized sample covariance [kəʊ'veərɪəns] matrix.

 The output of FNN is the prediction of source range distribution.

 ## Network structure: